ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/storage-configuration.markdown

 {PANEL:Storage.ForceUsing32BitsPager}

-Use the 32 bits memory mapped pager, even when running on 64 bits.
+Use the 32 bits memory mapped pager even when running on 64 bits.

 - **Type**: `bool`
 - **Default**: `false`